0ptim/JellyChat/job/Readme.md

 # JellyChat - Job

 Contains scripts that are executed periodically.
 Currently, it contains a script that scrapes defichainwiki.com and creates embeddings for each document.
-The embeddings are saved to Qdrant.
+The embeddings are saved to Supabase using pgvector.

 ## Process

 - Scrapes defichainwiki.com
 - Splits the content into documents
 - Creates embeddings for each document
-- Saves embeddings to Qdrant
+- Saves embeddings to Supabase

 ## Technologies

 - Python
 - LangChain
 - OpenAI API
-- Qdrant
+- Supabase

 ## Environment Variables

 - `OPENAI_API_KEY` - Your OpenAI API Key.
   - Used to embed documents.
-- `QDRANT_HOST` - Qdrant host URL of cluster.
+- `SUPABASE_URL` - Supabase API URL.
   - Used to store the documents and their embeddings.
-  - Can be obtained here: [cloud.qdrant.io](https://cloud.qdrant.io/)
+  - Can be obtained here: [app.supabase.io](https://app.supabase.com/)
-  - The URL looks like: https://XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX.eu-central-1-0.aws.cloud.qdrant.io:6333
-- `QDRANT_API_KEY` - Qdrant API Key.
+- `SUPABASE_KEY` - Supabase anon key.
   - Used to store the documents and their embeddings.
-  - Can be obtained here: [cloud.qdrant.io](https://cloud.qdrant./)
+  - Can be obtained here: [app.supabase.io](https://app.supabase.com/)

 ## Python basic commands